TruongMimi/comp440/README.md

   6. Click on the little trash can icon to the far right of the image that’s listed
   7. Confirm

-# How to import the database
+# How to import the database into MySQL
   - To enter a csv file into the database, you would go to your schema in MySQL
   - find the publication_listing
   - Expand table